ankaAR/bestiario5e/_creatures/shadow-mastiff.md

 ### Actions

-***Bite.*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 10 (2d6+3) piercing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.